Iepoev/Thesis/paper/source/07_medische_context.md

 By careful placement of surface electrodes on the body, it is possible to record the complex, compound electrical signal of the heart.
 This tracing of the electrical signal is the electrocardiogram (ECG).
 There are five prominent points on the ECG (see figure \ref{ecg}): the P wave, the QRS complex, and the T wave.
 The small P wave represents the impulse in the atria.
 The atria begin contracting approximately 25 ms after the start of the P wave.
 The large QRS complex represents the impulse in the ventricles, which will begin to contract as R wave reaches its peak.
 Lastly, the T wave represents the end of the impulse in the ventricles (the end of the impulse in the atria is obfuscated by the QRS complex).
 Segments are defined as the regions between two waves.
 Intervals include one segment plus one or more waves.
 In this thesis the most notable interval is the RR interval, or the interval between the peaks of the QRS complex. [@Openstax]

 The standard electrocardiograph uses multiple electrodes to obtain 3, 5, or 12 leads.
 The greater the number of leads an electrocardiograph uses, the more information the ECG provides.
 The term “lead” typically describes the voltage difference between two of the electrodes.
 Electrocardiographs are also available in small, portable, battery-operated devices known as a Holter monitor, or simply a Holter, that continuously monitors heart electrical activity.
-Chest strap heart rate monitors, such as the polar H-series are a rudimentary electrocardiograph.
+Chest strap heart rate monitors, such as the polar H-series are rudimentary electrocardiographs.

 ![an example ECG tracing \label{ecg}](source/figures/ecg.jpg){ width=100% }